cart/bevy/crates/bevy_asset/notes.md

 * Directly load asset instances and track their dependencies
 * Sub Assets are yielded right away
 * Track dependencies for "runtime only" assets
+* Lazy init via hot-reloading
+    * You can create handles at runtime to assets that havent been created yet
 * multiple asset sources
 * Better non-blocking folder loading: LoadedFolder asset
 * Paths are canonical